Using Code Hooks

 Post-upload Code Hooks

 Post-upload code hooks allow you to modify data directly after it's been uploaded.
-This is useful if the data that's uploaded needs to be massaged in order for it to look like a typical spreadsheet.
+This is useful if the data that's uploaded needs to be restructured in order for it to look like a typical spreadsheet.

 Example: Nested Data